HCSimmons/Wikiversity-Group/team_documents/group-charter.md

 3. Complete the project fast and correctly

 Hannah:
-1. Understanding open commons learning
+1. Understanding Open Commons learning
 2. Leading a team in a group project
-3.
+3. Understand Wikiversity and be able to tell someone how it works and why they should use it

 Brian:
 1.